 Please note that requirements for the course include careful reading of seven chapters in your primary textbook; as you read each chapter of the text, you are to think about what changes in your reading habits occur as you read the Bible as literature.
-Each chapter concludes with questions and exercises; for the chapter assignments, you should address up to five of the more challenging questions and complete at least two exercises during a two-week interval.
-You should answer each question in at least three developed paragraphs; exercises require 5-7 well-developed paragraphs for each exercise.
+Each chapter concludes with questions and exercises; for the chapter assignments, you should address up to five of the more challenging questions and complete at least one exercise (close readings) during a two-week interval.
+You should answer each question in at least three developed paragraphs; the exercise requires 5-7 well-developed paragraphs.
 You will post your chapter assignments in designated forums.
 You should complete your work outside Moodle then copy and paste the chapter assignments (as one entry) into the submission space.
+Please check your work to make sure you have captured your complete document; make sure paragraphs have been clearly marked.
+Use an attached file only as a backup document.
 This work will be available to all class members.
+If you reference the work of any class member, be sure to give that person credit for his/her ideas.